sigasi/sigasi_insights/manual/tools.md

 ## Save-time compilation

-Sigasi can use an external VHDL or Verilog compiler for additional code validation.
-At this time, Sigasi supports:
+Sigasi Studio can use an external VHDL or Verilog compiler for additional code validation.
+At this time, Sigasi Studio supports:

 * `vcom` / `vlog` / `vsim` style compilers.
 These compilers include Aldec Riviera-PRO and from Mentor Graphics ModelSim and QuestaSim.
 * `isim` compiler from Xilinx.